 Whether your baby comes home from the hospital right away, arrives later (perhaps

-after a stay in the neonatal
+after a stay in the neonatal intensive

-little one is a major event you've probably often imagined.
+one is a major event you've probably often imagined.
 Here's how to be prepared.

 Leaving the Hospital